jasperdj/Bk_Scala/README.md

 # Bk_Scala
 This console-based application is part of my thesis research at Atos.
-This application is used to benchmark performance and scalability differences between the Java and Scala version.
+This application is used to benchmark performance and scalability differences between the Java and Scala/Akka technology stacks.

 My whole thesis research includes
 - Bk_Scala: Scala/Akka version of the Bk use case.